SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 After you have succesfully installed Simulator Controller for the first time, you will have to build a configuration for your simulation setup.
 There are two applications available to do this:

   - The first, ["Simulator Setup"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#running-the-setup-tool), which was introduced with Release 3.5, is an intelligent *Setup Wizard*, which guides you through the initial installation & configuration process.
 Many of the tasks described in the remaining chapters of the current document will be handled automatically by this tool.
 After you have succesfully completed the process using this tool, you will have a running installation of Simulator Controller completely customized to your environment.
 Please note, that "Simulator Setup" is automatically started after the initial installation, if you ticked the corresponding check box.
-  - After you have finished the initial installation & configuration process and created your first running configuration using *Simulator Setup*, you can additionally use ["Simulator Configuration"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#running-the-configuration-tool) for further configuration tasks.
-This tool requires a much deeper knowledge about the inner workings of Simulator Controller, but will give you access to even more functionality compared to the more simple *Simulator Setup* tool.
-However, as long as you are happy with the options provided by *Simulator Setup*, I recommend to stick to this tool, since it is much easier to use and more fail-safe.
+  - After you have finished the initial installation & configuration process and created your first running configuration using "Simulator Setup", you can additionally use ["Simulator Configuration"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#running-the-configuration-tool) for further configuration tasks.
+This tool requires a much deeper knowledge about the inner workings of Simulator Controller, but will give you access to even more functionality compared to the more simple "Simulator Setup" tool.
+However, as long as you are happy with the options provided by "Simulator Setup", I recommend to stick to this tool, since it is much easier to use and more fail-safe.

 Before starting the configuration process, I would like to cover a few more details to help you understand the concepts and aspects of configuration.
 On the other hand, you can skip these for the time being and go straight to the instructions for the [*Setup Wizard*](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#running-the-setup-tool).